Undergraduate Degree Requirements

 SUS Foreign Language Admission Requirement

-Students who have not satisfied the Foreign Language Admission Requirement (two high school units in the same language) at the time they are admitted to the University must satisfy this requirement prior to graduation.
+Students who have not satisfied the Foreign Language Admission Requirement (competency of foreign language or American Sign Language equivalent to the second high school level or higher (Spanish 2, Haitian Creole 2, etc.) or at the elementary 2 level in one foreign language or American Sign Language at an undergraduate institution) at the time they are admitted to the University must satisfy this requirement prior to graduation.
 This requirement applies to all undergraduates and is separate from the UCF Foreign Language proficiency requirement.

 The Gordon Rule